Insight by: Norman McCord, Senior Manager

 Timekeeping for government contractors is essential.
 Assuring your organization follows DCAA compliant time tracking procedures is key to a successful DCAA Floor Check.
 Our Experts compiled guidance with suggestions to assure organizations are prepared for Floor Checks.

-What is a Floor Check and What Do You Need to Know?
+What is a Floor Check Audit?

 A floor check is DCAA’s method of “…verifying the existence of employees…” and determining whether adequate timekeeping practices and controls related to timekeeping are in place and working properly.
+The purpose is to ensure that employees are at work, performing the assigned job classification and time (labor) charged to the proper cost objective.

 Two Quick Ways to Fail